robert-b1/Segrenner/Readme.txt

-This program was created at the special request of my wife, who runs the Milvo.pl online store, which contains only ecological products (my wife is a bit eco-freak św).
+This program was created at the special request of my wife, who runs the Milvo.pl online store, which contains only ecological products (my wife is a bit eco-freak ).
 I had no idea for an application that I wanted to write as part of exercises for Android devices, so I consulted my wife and here it is.